 What Do the Colors Mean on Time and Sales Data?

 - Here’s what the colors mean on time and sales data:

-- Green mean that orders are getting filled on the ask.
+- Green means that orders are getting filled on the ask.

-- Red means that trades are being filled on the bid.
+- Red shows that trades are being filled on the bid.

 - White orders are filled between the bid and the ask.

 Time and sales data are great, but you don’t want to use just that information to trade.
 Candlesticks, patterns, and technical indicators will go a long way, especially when trading penny stocks.

 You may see buy orders and sales coming in on time, but the charts show dark cloud cover patterns.
 Either someone knows something you don’t, or they don’t know patterns.